 - Group size: Generally speaking a plan becomes more affordable if you have more people in your group.
 For example if you have a small business and get the plan for everyone in your company (regardless of if the business itself is contributing to it or not), you will get much better rates for the same coverage than if you get individual plans.
 Some plans are not even available to small groups or individuals.

 At Soothing dental we work with different insurance companies.
-We recently became an in-network provider for Cigna PPO and are accepting all PPO plans from other companies.
 We are also announcing the launch of our own dental insurance plans in Bay Area to make concierge dentistry accessible to everyone.
 Our plans start at $20 per month and cover many services at 100%.
 We also cover whitening, nitrous gas and other procedures that are not covered by other insurance plans.
 Our plans are available to individuals and small companies.
 There is no waiting period and you can signup here now.